Transportation

 Fax: (518) 895-2018

-Transportation postcards are typically mailed the last week in August, and they include designated pick-up times and locations for the coming school year.
 Students should arrive at their stop at least five minutes before the scheduled time.
-The times listed on the cards are only estimates and the actual time can fluctuate until a routine is set.
+The times listed on the cards are estimates, but can fluctuate based on a number of factors.

 For safety and security purposes, elementary school children who board their assigned school bus at DES can only be dropped off at their designated drop off locations/bus stops.
 Elementary school children cannot exit the bus at Duanesburg High School — even to get a ride home with older siblings.